13 Ways to Get Your Blog Noticed & Boost Traffic

 Referral traffic is traffic you get outside of a search engine—most likely from websites that are relevant to yours and have high visibility in the SERPs (Search Engine Results Pages).

-The reason why you want to acquire referral traffic is because—most of the time—it’s one of the most cost-effective ways of increasing traffic for your website.
+The reason why you want to acquire referral traffic is because—most of the time—it’s one of the most cost-effective ways of increasing blog traffic for your website.

 The question is, how do you get started?